Tuesday, May 9, 2023 – 7 – 9 p.m.

 By clicking the links above you are consenting to the collection, storage, use and disclosure of your personal information by the City of Coquitlam and their third-party service providers (Slido and Zoom) which may include your information being stored outside of Canada.
 The City has authority to collect, use and disclosure your information for the purposes of the City’s Town Hall event in accordance with Section 26(c) of the Freedom of Information and Protection of Privacy Act.
 Should you have any questions or concerns about the collection of your personal information please contact firstname.lastname@example.org

 Creating a Respectful Conversation

-Please be advised that by submitting a question or suggestion, the information you provide will become part of the public record.
+Please be advised that by submitting a question or suggestion for a Town Hall Meeting, the information you provide will become part of the public record.
 The information collected and used is done so in accordance with the Freedom of Information and Protection of Privacy Act.